dilettacal/pipeline-and-chill/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+## Attribution
+This project uses public NYC Yellow Taxi Trip Data made available by the NYC Taxi and Limousine Commission via [NYC Open Data](https://data.cityofnewyork.us/Transportation/Yellow-Taxi-Trip-Records/).